uzairrehan/burger-king/README.md

-this is made by me
+this is made by me and assignment of my institute